sunil3590/sshdd/README.md

 ### Algorithm
 * Maps file ID to physical file path
 * SSD is always kept full
+* Keep hot files on SSD
 * Makes use of least recently used and most frequently used
-* File swaps between SSD and HDD are made only when the scores differ by a threshold
+* File swaps between SSD and HDD are made only when the priority differ by a threshold

 ### Testing
 File access pattern data set : http://ita.ee.lbl.gov/html/contrib/WorldCup.html.
 All files in the access pattern data set are generated and the access pattern is simulated to study the performance gain in terms of time take to read all files in the access pattern.

 ### TODO
-* Real time simulation
-* Aggregate priority updates and re heapify
-* Add locking mechanism
+* Add locking mechanism while modifying metadata
-* Ensure the profiler does not read files out of RAM from the second time a file is accessed

 ### Important
-To increase the number the messages that can be held in message queue `sudo sh -c 'echo 8000 > /proc/sys/fs/mqueue/msg_max'`
+To increase the number of messages that can be held in message queue
+>`sudo sh -c 'echo 8000 > /proc/sys/fs/mqueue/msg_max'`

 ### Dependencies
 1. libpqueue